-It is anticipated that once adopted, The MAKERMaker Zone (see section (h.) below) will facilitate additional development in the Industrial Area.
+It is anticipated that once adopted, The Maker Zone will facilitate additional development in the Industrial Area.

 (f.)
 Existing M-1 Zoning:

 The M-1 - Manufacturing District is located in an area of the Village known as "The Flats" and extends from Rockland Avenue in the south, to Plaza Avenue in the north, and from then Metro North New Haven railroad line in the east to the New England Thruway in the west.